TartanMalcolm/Dreamcatching/Card Game/TracerBullet06/Bots/hal_v0.1/sessions/03/Outputs/bucketScheme.md

         "type": "string",
         "description": "Postcode defining part of the bucket's geographic area" },
-      "description": "Array of postcodes that collectively define the bucket's geographic boundaries" }
+      "description": "List of postcodes that define the bucket's geographic boundaries" }
   },
-  "required": ["bucketID", "postcodes"]
+  "required": ["bucketId", "postcodes"]
 }